jon-harper/OmniBox/Panels/Front Panel/readme.md

 ## `Template`

-For custom configurations, see the `Template` folder.
+To create a custom front panel, head to the `Template` folder.
+This folder also contains the master Fusion 360 file used to generate all front panel variants.